matbor/mqtt2chrome/README.md

 ##Installation

+*Option-A*
+We are now in the 'chrome web store'.
+Simply visit the chrome webstore and search for mqtt2chrome

+*Option-B* **(Below is if you are running from the source from github)**
 1. Download all the files to a directory.
 2. In Chrome, goto Tools -> Extenstions.
 3. Tick the 'Developer mode' box, then click 'Load unpacked extension...'